 Before You Take Out the Loan

 - Set a Target Loan Size and Monthly Payment.
 First, you need to set two targets: loan size and monthly payment.
-The loan principal should be generous enough to pay off all the debts you want to consolidate.
+The loan principal (original loan amount) should be generous enough to pay off all the debts you want to consolidate.
 The monthly payment must fit within your revised long-term household budget and ideally be lower than your combined monthly credit card minimums.
 A free debt repayment calculator, like this one from Credit Karma, makes these calculations much easier.

 - Research Loan Options.
 Your borrower profile – especially your credit score and debt-to-income ratio, may affect your loan options.
 Solicit offers from multiple lenders – at least six, if possible – and choose the offer that most closely matches your targets.
 Soliciting loan quotes usually doesn’t require a hard credit pull, so there’s no credit downside to this process.
 You’ll want a loan that consolidates the bulk of your problem debts while reducing your monthly payment, total finance charges, and ideally, your repayment term.
 If you don’t qualify for such a loan, it’s time to explore other options.